Steelers end with a groan against Ravens - Mash Viral

 Not against the Bills three weeks ago.
 Not against the Jets last week in New York.
 And certainly not against the Ravens on Sunday in Baltimore.

-Although the Ravens made several headlines against the Steelers on Sunday, Baltimore ran for 223 yards on a rainy and cold day at M&T Bank Stadium, almost 50 yards more than the Steelers won as a team in a 28- victory.
-10 over their heated rivals. .
+Although the Ravens made several headlines against the Steelers on Sunday, Baltimore ran for 223 yards on a rainy and cold day at M&T Bank Stadium, almost 50 yards more than the Steelers won as a team in a 28-10 beat their heated rivals.

 Even the Steelers defense withered in it, worn out for a season of carrying the team on their collective back.